hackorum-dev/postgres/src/backend/storage/aio/README.md

 ### IO can be started in critical sections

-Using AIO for WAL writes can reduce the overhead of WAL logging substantially:

-- AIO allows to start WAL writes eagerly, so they complete before needing to wait
-- AIO allows to have multiple WAL flushes in progress at the same time
-- AIO makes it more realistic to use O\_DIRECT + O\_DSYNC, which can reduce the number of roundtrips to storage on some OSs and storage HW (buffered IO and direct IO without O_DSYNC needs to issue a write and after the write's completion a cache flush, whereas O\_DIRECT + O\_DSYNC can use a single Force Unit Access (FUA) write).

-The need to be able to execute IO in critical sections has substantial design implication on the AIO subsystem.
+To be able to use AIO for WAL, it must be possible to use inside a critical section, which has substantial design implications.
 Mainly because completing IOs (see prior section) needs to be possible within a critical section, even if the to-be-completed IO itself was not issued in a critical section.
 Consider e.g. the case of a backend first starting a number of writes from shared buffers and then starting to flush the WAL.
 Because only a limited amount of IO can be in-progress at the same time, initiating IO for flushing the WAL may require to first complete IO that was started earlier.

 ### State for AIO needs to live in shared memory